-Dr. Isabella Singer (Rendall) Ralph was born on the 30th of June, 1903 in Fergus, Ontario.
-She was the eldest of 4 children born to David Ernest Rendall and the former Lillie W. Singer.
+Dr. Isabella Singer (Rendall) Ralph was born in Fergus, Ontario on the 30th of June, 1903.
+Dr. Ralph was the eldest of 4 children born to David Ernest Rendall and the former Lillie W. Singer.
 Her parents were farmers in Nichol Township and her siblings were; John Ernest Rendall who was born on the 7th of March, 1905 (and died at the age of 9 from complications of diabetes), Margaret Gray Stickney who was born on the 11th of July 1907 and Amelia Whelmina Rendall, who was born on the 9th of September, 1909.

 According to the 1921 census, Dr. Ralph was still living with her parents in Nichol Twp and her occupation was listed as a teacher.
 In 1929, Dr. Ralph graduated from The University of Toronto with a B.A.
 In 1932 she graduated M.D. from The University of Toronto Faculty of Medicine.

 Shortly after their marriage, Dr. and Mr. Ralph moved to a large home on Peter Street in Bothwell.
 Dr. Ralph had her medical office on the main floor, and a dispensary was located in a bedroom upstairs.
 It was Dr. Ralph’s goal to open a nursery for emotionally and handicapped children.
 It is unclear if she realized this goal but the large home became known as Rosedale College.
 Between 1935 and 1946 Dr. Ralph operated Rosedale College to prepare students to become teachers.
 During summer vacations, Dr. Ralph held classes for teachers to upgrade their teaching credentials.

 Dr. and Mr. Ralph left Bothwell and moved to Orofino, Idaho in July of 1946.
 Dr. Ralph’s mother Lilly, continued to live at the home in Bothwell.
 On her Petition For Naturalization, Dr. Ralph listed her occupation as Psychiatrist.
 Her husband Harry, does not have an occupation listed.
 It is believed that Dr. Ralph furthered her education while living in the United States.
 Dr. Ralph returned to Canada periodically and in 1966 she became the first female Superintendent at the South Western Regional Center in Cedar Springs.